North Dakota Estate Planning Drafting Software

 Practice Snapshot for North Dakota Attorneys

-Local practitioners routinely navigate: No state estate or inheritance tax, Transfer on Death Deed available, Elective share for surviving spouse, and Informal probate procedures.
+Local practitioners routinely navigate: No state estate or inheritance tax, Transfer on Death Deed available, Elective share for surviving spouse, and Small estate affidavit available for estates up to $100,000.

 Common North Dakota filings and forms include: North Dakota Deeds, North Dakota Durable Power of Attorney, and North Dakota Health Care Directive.
 Key North Dakota statutory touchpoints include: North Dakota Trust Code, Transfer on Death Deed statute, and Uniform Probate Code.